SucreLab/AlveolEye/README.md

 ### Annotation Tips

-- **Eyedropper tool**: Click the eyedropper tool, then click a pixel in the image to set its label as your active label for drawing and editing.
+- **Eyedropper tool**: Click the eyedropper tool, then click a pixel in the image to set your active label (for drawing and editing) to that pixel's label.
 - **Layer selection**: Ensure you're working on the correct layer before annotating.
-- **Visibility control**: Hide unnecessary layers using the eye icon for clearer viewing.
+- **Visibility control**: Hide unnecessary layers using the eye icon on the layer boxes (to the left of the image viewer) for clearer viewing.

 <div align="right">
   <a href="#alveoleye-automated-lung-morphometry-made-easy">Back to Top</a>